dagargo/overwitch/README.md

 At the moment, it provides support for all Overbridge 2 devices, which are Analog Four MKII, Analog Rytm MKII, Digitakt, Digitone, Digitone Keys, Analog Heat and Analog Heat MKII.

+Overwitch consists of 3 different binaries: `overwitch`, which is a GUI application, `overwitch-cli` which offers the same functionality for the command line; and `overwitch-dump` which  does not integrate with JACK at all but streams all the tracks to a WAVE file.

 ## Installation

 As with other autotools project, you need to run the following commands.
+If you just want to compile the command line applications, pass `CLI_ONLY=yes` to `/configure`.

 ```
 autoreconf --install